 Lymphoma Action will:

-- establish working relationships with healthcare companies that provide products, drugs or services to patients on a commercial or profit-making basis, subject to the conditions set out in this policy, for the benefit of people affected by lymphoma
+- establish working relationships with healthcare companies that provide products, drugs or services to patients on a commercial or profit-making basis, subject to the conditions set out in this policy, for the benefit of people affected by lymphoma.

-- ensure that we work with a variety of such healthcare companies, giving no preference to any one company in particular and seek to receive support from more than one healthcare company for each project, where possible
+- ensure that we work with a variety of such healthcare companies, giving no preference to any one company in particular and seek to receive support from more than one healthcare company for each project, where possible.

 - only accept financial support from such healthcare companies in accordance with our ethical statement, which applies to accepting support from companies in general: We will not accept money from a source or activity that is illegal, where the relationship would be counter-productive to Lymphoma Action or where it is in direct conflict with our aims of supporting people affected by lymphoma (industry sectors which are incompatible with their wellbeing).

-- publish full financial disclosure of all sponsorship and other funding received from any healthcare companies in our annual report and accounts
+- publish full financial disclosure of all sponsorship and other funding received from any healthcare companies in our annual report and accounts and on our website.

-- ensure compliance with Lymphoma Action's conflicts of interest policies relating to a) trustees and staff and b) medical advisers acting as expert reviewers for our patient information
+- ensure compliance with Lymphoma Action's conflicts of interest policies relating to a) trustees and staff and b) medical advisers acting as expert reviewers for our patient information.

-- ensure that all published materials relating to a specific activity are transparent in informing the nature of the relationship with any healthcare company sponsors
+- ensure that all published materials relating to a specific activity are transparent in informing the nature of the relationship with any healthcare company sponsors.

 - ensure that under no circumstances will these companies influence our strategic direction, activities or the content of the information we provide to people affected by lymphoma.

-- all funding must be for activities that are within our strategic aims
+- all funding must be for activities that are within our strategic aims.

-- we only support healthcare company-initiated activities (whether funded or unfunded) that clearly demonstrate benefit to people affected by lymphoma, will further our strategic aims and are completely transparent
+- we only support healthcare company-initiated activities (whether funded or unfunded) that clearly demonstrate benefit to people affected by lymphoma, will further our strategic aims and are completely transparent.

-- we can ensure compliance with the conditions of the ABPI Code of Practice 2015 (as updated) and any other relevant regulation of healthcare companies
+- we can ensure compliance with the conditions of the ABPI Code of Practice 2015 (as updated) and any other relevant regulation of healthcare companies.

-- the relationship is not subject to any conditions that prevent us from acting in the best interests of people affected by lymphoma
+- the relationship is not subject to any conditions that prevent us from acting in the best interests of people affected by lymphoma.

-- written agreements with healthcare companies are produced to document the agreed terms and conditions
+- written agreements with healthcare companies are produced to document the agreed terms and conditions.

-- we ensure our editorial independence is maintained so that we are free to comment in a balanced way about healthcare companies and their products
+- we ensure our editorial independence is maintained so that we are free to comment in a balanced way about healthcare companies and their products.

 - the total amount of financial support from healthcare companies will not exceed 20% of our total budgeted income for the financial year (this includes donations, gifts in kind, sponsorship etc) and a financial cap of £50,000 of support from individual healthcare companies per annum (excluding employee fundraising), unless approval to accept a higher amount is granted by the Board of Trustees.

-- we will not endorse or campaign for any specific product, drug or service in return for financial support
+- we will not endorse or campaign for any specific product, drug or service in return for financial support.

 - we reserve the right to campaign for access to specific treatments if advised by our expert medical panel that they are effective and of benefit to people affected by lymphoma.